This Mint Green Home For Sale in St. Cloud Is a Vintage Dream - NewsBreak

 This Mint Green Home For Sale in St. Cloud Is a Vintage Dream

 The mint green house located on Riverside Drive in St. Cloud is hitting the market.
-Built back in 1940, this home is like stepping back in time, in the most...wjon.com
+Built back in 1940, this home is like stepping back in time, in the most...mix949.com

 The mint green house located on Riverside Drive in St. Cloud is hitting the market.
-Built back in 1940, this home is like stepping back in time, in the most...wjon.com
+Built back in 1940, this home is like stepping back in time, in the most...mix949.com